copdips/dm-user-registration/README.md

 3. Start Postgres and Redis: `make start-docker-compose`, optional step, will be automatically started when running integration tests or application.
 4. Run integration test: `make test-integration`
 5. Run full tests: `make test`
+6. Init DB: `make init-db` (only need to run once)
-6. Run application: `make run`, and API will be available at `http://localhost:8000/docs`
+7. Run application: `make run`, and API will be available at `http://localhost:8000/docs`
-7. Stop Postgres and Redis: `make stop-docker-compose`
+8. Stop Postgres and Redis: `make stop-docker-compose`

 > [!NOTE]
 >